ldrozdz93/dyno/README.md

 gives a static assertion error:
 > error: static assertion failed: dyno::local_storage: Trying to construct from an object that won't fit in the local storage.

+Does this example ring a bell of a more general use case?
+We could use runtime on-stack polimorphism with value sematics even on memory-constrained bare-metal systems with no dynamic memory. __Non-boilerplate stack-based polimorphism can be easily achived using this fork of Dyno__.

 ## Small Buffer Optimisation - on_stack_or_heap<> storage
 We might want to benefit from storing the object payload in a buffer inside the Drawable, but also not be constrained with a size limit if the situation demands it:
 ```c++